chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 Most situations can impact both the narrative situation and your mechanical status.
 But, a result might also be purely narrative without an immediate mechanical cost.
 An initial failure might introduce a complication or force a reactive move (such as Face Danger).
 A failure on a subsequent move can then introduce a mechanical penalty.
 In this way, failures build on each other, and the situation gets riskier and more intense.

 The narrative and mechanical costs you endure should be appropriate to the circumstances and the move you are making.
 Scoring a miss on End the Fight implies a greater cost than if you fail to Clash within that scene.
 For dramatic moments and decisive moves, up the stakes.

 Once you’ve resolved the outcome, envision what happens next and how you react.
 You are not in control.
 The situation is more complex and dangerous.
 You may need to respond with another move to restore your advantage and avoid further cost.

 ##### Rolling Matches

 If you rolled a match on a move, and the outcome of that move tells you to Pay the Price, you can consider rolling on the table instead of just choosing an outcome.
 This fulfills the promise of the match by introducing a result you might otherwise not have considered.
-When in doubt about what a result on the table might represent (for example, “a new danger or foe is revealed”), you can Ask the Oracle.
+When in doubt about what a result on the table might represent (for example, “a new danger or foe is revealed”), you can Ask for Inspiration.
 However, rolling a match on the Pay the Price table itself doesn’t have any special significance.

-#### Ask the Oracle
+#### Ask for Inspiration

 When you seek to resolve questions, discover details in the world, determine how other characters respond, or trigger encounters or events, you may…